mongodb/docs/source/reference/javascript.rst

    released using the :js:func:`db.fsyncUnlock()` command.

-   This command provides a simple wrapper around a :mongodb:command:`fsync` database command with the following
+   This command provides a simple wrapper around a :command:`fsync` database command with the following
    syntax: ::

         { fsync: 1, lock: true }